EEESafe’s EEECoin for a Parallel Economy

 Reduces potential debt

-Helps tackle poverty by advocating Reuse & Repair
+Helps tackle poverty by advocating & evidencing their Reuse, Repair and Waste prevention.

 All of which aligns with UK Government Policies across many public services.